adamtracy/demo_logistic/README.md

-Learning about Flask application server by drawing the Logistic Map.
+Learning about Flask application server with an interactive Logistic Map tool that allows rubberbanding segments of the plot to zoom deeper into the fractal.
 Some other technologies applied
 * D3JS
-* spinner.js
 * nginx (For EC2)

 dev client